Tour ID: 10063980

 The 517km track, which traverses vast gibber strewn plains and sand dunes, was established in the 1860s as the main stock route to bring cattle from central Queensland to the railway in Marree.
 In these days the track had a grim reputation, many people and mobs of cattle lost their lives, so the Track is rich in history and tragedy.
 It later became an important as a freight route into the outback and in the 1930’s, it even had it’s own mail route, on which the legendary mailman, Tom Kruse, worked for almost 20 years.
 You can still see one of his old mail trucks in Marree.

-Crossing into Queensland, we arrive into Birdsville, check into our accommodation and then take a locally run tour out to “Big Red”, the largest and most famous sand dune in the Simpson Desert.
+After stopping at the border for photos, we cross into Queensland, arrive into Birdsville and then check into our accommodation.
+This evening you’ll take a locally run tour out to “Big Red”, the largest and most famous sand dune in the Simpson Desert.
 It offers fantastic photo opportunities, especially at sunset.

 Overnight accommodation- motel room with en-suite, Birdsville Pub Hotel